Upper and Lower Bounds for Fully Retroactive Graph Problems: Introduction

-Depending on the queries supported, Demaine et al.~\cite{talg/DemaineIL07} defined two classes of retroactive data structures: a \emph{partially retroactive} data structure supports queries only at the present time, i.e., on the latest version of the data structure, while a \emph{fully retroactive} data structure supports queries on any version of the data structure.
+Formally speaking, the data structure is defined by a sequence $S$ of updates, each of which is associated with a time $t$.
+A RDS supports {operations} that create or cancel an {update} at any time $t$.
+There are $|S|+1$ versions of the data structure, on any of which a query can be made.
+Throughout this paper, we use \emph{update} to denote a modification to the data structure, and \emph{operation} to denote a retroactive action that creates or cancels an update.
+Depending on the queries supported, Demaine et al.~\cite{talg/DemaineIL07} defined two classes of RDS: a \emph{partially retroactive} data structure supports queries only at the present time, i.e., on the latest version of the data structure, while a \emph{fully retroactive} data structure supports queries on any version of the data structure.
 For dynamic problems in which the ordering of updates is not important, e.g., maintaining a dictionary, standard dynamic algorithms are automatically partially retroactive.
-However, maintaining a fully retroactive data structure can be much more difficult, as a retroactive operation at time $t$ can possibly change the outcome of \emph{all} queries after time $t$.
+However, maintaining a fully RDS can be much more difficult, as a retroactive operation at time $t$ can possibly change the outcome of \emph{all} queries after time $t$.
 For example, an insertion of a very small key into a min-heap at time $t$ can possibly change the output of every find-min query after time $t$.
-In general, there does not exist efficient transformation from partially retroactive data structures to fully retroactive ones.
-Demaine et al.~\cite{talg/DemaineIL07} provided a general checkpointing method that converts a partially retroactive data structure into a fully retroactive one, with an $O(\sqrt{T})$ multiplicative overhead in the update and query time, where $T = |S|$.
+In general, there does not exist efficient transformation from partially RDS to fully retroactive ones.
+Demaine et al.~\cite{talg/DemaineIL07} provided a general checkpointing method that converts a partially RDS into a fully retroactive one, with an $O(\sqrt{T})$ multiplicative overhead in the update and query time, where $T = |S|$.
 Indeed, the $O(\sqrt{T})$ multiplicative overhead is shown to be tight for some data structures~\cite{swat/ChenDGWXY18}, under some well-known computational hardness conjectures.